This post contains affiliate links. If you use these links to make a purchase we may earn a commission. Thanks.

-It’s the beginning of the month and Thanksgiving will be here before we know it.
+It’s November and Thanksgiving will be here before we know it.
 The time has come to start planning out our meal for the big day.
 There are two weeks to go.
-There is still time to get all of your ducks in order to have a wonderful and stress free Thanksgiving Day.
+There is still time to get all of your ducks in order to have a wonderful and stress-free Thanksgiving Day.
 I will share with you ten tips to help ease your preparation for Thanksgiving.

-Scan Ads in Sale Papers – Look through your sales papers.
-Many supermarkets have started their sales for canned goods, fresh produce, turkey’s, chickens, etc.
+2. Scan Ads in Sale Papers – Look through your sales papers.
+Many supermarkets have started their sales for canned goods, fresh produce, turkeys, chickens, etc.

 Linens – Pick out what the linen you will use for the day.
 Don’t worry if you don’t have the fancy lace tablecloth.
 You can use paper ones, most discount stores have very cute table settings that come with matching napkins and cups.

 Set The Table – This can be done a day or two beforehand.
 Get out all of your place settings and have the kids help you set the table.
 This teaches them etiquette and it gives you one less thing to do on turkey day.

 Centerpiece – You don’t need one but you can definitely have one.
 Did your kids make something in school that you could use?
 Add a vase with flowers, marbles or a candle to the center of your table.

 Defrost Turkey – Start to defrost your turkey 4-5 days ahead of time, on Thanksgiving your bird will be defrosted and ready to be placed in the oven.

 Prep Sides Early – Most of the time you can prepare your side dishes hours or even a day ahead of time.
 Getting them done early gives you more time with your family.